Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Rashomon Partition sets

-Setting $f(\bbeta) = \bbeta$ recovers the posterior of $\bbeta$. $f$ also covers other useful quantities derived from the vector $\bbeta$.
-One example is $f(\bbeta) = \max_k \beta_k$ since conditional on a given variant $k$ being estimated as the one with the maximum effect.
-There is a winner's curse since the selection of the maximum is positively biased, so the bias needs to be corrected (the posterior needs to be adjusted to have a lower mean) to undo this effect \citep{andrews2019inference}.
-Other examples include the variability over outcomes across the feature combinations $\norm{ \bbeta - \sum_K \beta_k/K}_2^2$ and quantiles of the expected outcome distribution.
+Setting $f(\bbeta) = \bbeta$ recovers the posterior of $\bbeta$.
+The function $f$ also covers other useful quantities derived from $\bbeta$.
+One example is $f(\bbeta) = \max_k \beta_k$, the maximum expected outcome over feature combinations $k$.
+Conditional on a given feature combination being estimated as the one with the maximum effect, there is a winner's curse: selecting the maximum induces positive bias, so the posterior needs to be adjusted to have a lower mean in order to correct this bias \citep{andrews2019inference}.
+Other examples include the variability of outcomes across feature combinations, $f(\bbeta) = \sum_{k=1}^K (\beta_k - \bar{\beta})^2$ where $\bar{\beta} = \frac{1}{K} \sum_{k=1}^K \beta_k$, and quantiles of the expected outcome distribution.

-We now focus specifically on estimating the full posterior mean, $\E_{\Pi} \bbeta = \sum_{\Pi \in \mathcal{P}^{\star}} \bbeta_{\Pi} \Pr(\Pi \mid \Z)$, using the RPS.
-If we simply restricted ourselves to only models in the RPS, we would have $\E_{\Pi, \mathcal{P}_{\theta}} \bbeta = \sum_{\Pi \in \mathcal{P}_{\theta}} \bbeta_{\Pi} \Pr(\Pi \mid \Z)$.
-For some priors on $\bbeta$, we could approximate $\Pr(\Pi \mid \Z)$ but this requires specifying a prior on $\bbeta$ and a corresponding approximation with adequate accuracy (Appendix \ref{appendix:laplace-approx} gives an example using Gaussian priors).
-More generally, the easiest way to compute the expectation is by taking the mean of the effects weighted by the self-normalized posterior probabilities as in \Cref{eq:conditional-effects-RPS}.
-Of course, if the RPS captures most of the posterior density, then this method can validly approximate the posterior mean but that is not the goal of this estimator.
-This estimator simply tells us what the effects are across the RPS.
+We now focus specifically on estimating the full posterior mean using only the RPS.
+Let $\bbeta_{\Pi} := \E(\bbeta \mid \Z, \Pi)$ denote the posterior mean of $\bbeta$ under partition $\Pi$.
+The overall posterior mean can be written as the mixture

+For some priors on $\bbeta$, we could approximate $\Pr(\Pi \mid \Z)$ directly, but this requires specifying a prior on $\bbeta$ and an approximation with adequate accuracy (Appendix~\ref{appendix:gprior-marginal} gives an example using Gaussian priors).
+More generally, we instead work with the posterior restricted to the RPS, and approximate this restricted posterior mean using self-normalized posterior weights over $\mc{P}_\theta$.
+Define the mean conditional effect estimator

-We can then characterize the quality of this approximation for a given RPS construction. \begin{corollary} The mean conditional effect in \Cref{eq:conditional-effects-RPS} approximates the posterior mean effect restricted to the Rashomon set, $\E_{\Pi, \mathcal{P}_{\theta}} \bbeta$, as
+If the RPS captures most of the posterior mass, then $\bar{\bbeta}_{\mc{P}_\theta}$ will be a good approximation to the full posterior mean $\E(\bbeta \mid \Z)$.
+More generally, we view $\bar{\bbeta}_{\mc{P}_\theta}$ as summarizing the effects implied by the high-posterior partitions in the RPS.
+We can then characterize the quality of this approximation for a given RPS. \begin{corollary} The mean conditional effect in \Cref{eq:conditional-effects-RPS} approximates the posterior mean effect restricted to the Rashomon set, $\E_{\Pi, \mc{P}_{\theta}} \bbeta$, as